 sudo apt install akregator -y

-For a headless-safe verification, query the package state with APT instead of running the GUI binary from SSH or a text console.
+For a headless-safe verification, query the installed package state instead of running the GUI binary from SSH or a text console.

 apt-cache policy akregator